KSandke/LegalDocSimplifier/README.md

 ## Extractive Summarization

-Currently implements the TextRank algorithm for extractive summarization.
+Implements the TextRank algorithm for extractive summarization.
+Configuration is managed via the `extractive` section in `config/summarization.yaml`.

 ### Running

-The script `src/summarization/extractive_summarizer.py` can be run directly to demonstrate summarization on examples from the standardized SCOTUS dataset:
+The script `src/summarization/extractive_summarizer.py` can be run directly to demonstrate summarization on examples from the configured dataset (default: standardized SCOTUS dataset):

 ```bash
 python src/summarization/extractive_summarizer.py
 ```

-*(Further development needed to integrate with other components and add configuration via `config/summarization.yaml`)*
+## Abstractive Summarization

+Provides functionality to fine-tune and run inference with sequence-to-sequence models for abstractive summarization.
+Configuration is managed via the `abstractive` section in `config/summarization.yaml`.

+### Fine-tuning

+The script `src/summarization/finetune_abstractive.py` fine-tunes a specified base model (e.g., `google-t5/t5-small`) on a summarization dataset (e.g., `ChicagoHAI/CaseSumm`).

+1.  **Configure:** Adjust parameters in `config/summarization.yaml` under the `abstractive` -> `training` section (e.g., `output_dir`, `num_train_epochs`, `per_device_train_batch_size`, `learning_rate`, etc.).
+2.  **Run Training:** Execute the script.
+This will download the base model and dataset if not cached, preprocess the data, and run the fine-tuning loop using the `transformers` `Seq2SeqTrainer`, saving checkpoints and the final model to the specified `output_dir`.
+    ```bash
+    # Ensure dependencies are installed (incl. accelerate)
+    pip install -r requirements.txt
+    # Run the fine-tuning process
+    python src/summarization/finetune_abstractive.py
+    ```
+    *Note: Fine-tuning can be computationally intensive and time-consuming, especially on large datasets.
+A GPU is highly recommended.*

+### Inference

+The script `src/summarization/abstractive_summarizer.py` loads a pre-trained or fine-tuned model and generates summaries for a given dataset split.

+1.  **Configure:** Set the `base_model` in `config/summarization.yaml` (under `abstractive`).
+To use a fine-tuned model, you can either set `base_model` to the path where the fine-tuned model was saved (e.g., `models/summarization/t5_small_casesumm_finetuned`) or potentially add a `path_to_finetuned_model` field in the config and modify the script to prioritize loading from there.
+2.  **Run Inference:** Execute the script.
+It will load the specified model and dataset, generate summaries, calculate ROUGE scores against reference summaries (if available), and print examples.
+    ```bash
+    # Run inference using the configured model and dataset
+    python src/summarization/abstractive_summarizer.py
+    ```

 ## Simplification